-What is the total amount spent across all funding sources (i.e., CCDF quality set aside, non-CCDF funds, CARES, CRRSA, ARP Supplemental Discretionary, and ARP Stabilization 10% set-aside) related to QRIS or other quality rating systems during October 1, 2022 to September 30, 2023? \$205062
+What is the total amount spent across all funding sources (i.e., CCDF quality set aside, non-CCDF funds, CARES, CRRSA, ARP Supplemental Discretionary, and ARP Stabilization 10% set-aside) related to QRIS or other quality rating systems during October 1, 2023 to September 30, 2024? \$0000

-[ ] Unable to report total amount spent.
-Indicate reason
+[x] Unable to report total amount spent.
+Indicate reasonHawaii does not have a Quality Rating and Improvement System.

 Optional: Use this space to tell us any additional information about how funds were spent that is not captured in the items already reported.
+Revised amount to reflect \$0.00 since Hawaii does not have a QRIS.
+Section 9 is correct as we did expend funds towards accreditation through a pilot program.